Decorated vs undecorated

 }

 With this change, the children are only decorated once.
 This eliminates the problem, but introduces a restriction: all inherited attributes the function application might wish to give to its children, must be given by the operator instead.
-It is possible to avoid this restriction by using unique references.
+It is possible to avoid this restriction by using tree sharing.